dequelabs/Deque-University-for-Android/README.md

 # Need Android Accessibility Help?

-This open source project uses GitHub issues to allow you to ask **Deque Experts** your Android Accessibility Questions.
+This open source project uses GitHub Issues to allow you to ask **Deque Experts** your Android Accessibility Questions.
 Just post an issue.
 Help us build on our community of Android Accessibility Expertise!
 [Ask us a question](https://github.com/dequelabs/Deque-University-for-Android/issues/new/choose) or [explore answers already available](https://github.com/dequelabs/Deque-University-for-Android/issues?utf8=%E2%9C%93&q=is%3Aissue).
 You can ask about things like:

 - Android Accessibility APIs
 - How to implement complex widgets
 - Generic Android accessibility questions
 - The best thing to eat before a day at CSUN

-ANYTHING that is within the realms of Android Accessibility is fair game.
+Anything within the realms of **Android Accessibility** is fair game.
 If an issue template fitting your problem doesn't exist, wing it!
 We will figure it out and label it accordingly. **Attest Enterprise Customers** send your engagement manager a link to your Issue and our team will prioritize it accordingly.

 # Deque University for Android